sd3ph/sd3ph.github.io/README.md

                         </div>
                         <div class="timeline-content">
                             <strong>August 4-15: Agnevesh Participates in ICTS-TIFR Flagship School</strong>
-                            <p>Congratulations to our student collaborator, Agnevesh, for his selection to participate in the prestigious flagship school "DATA SCIENCE: PROBABILISTIC AND OPTIMIZATION METHODS II," held online by ICTS-TIFR.</p>
+                            <p>Congratulations to our intern, Agnevesh, for his selection to participate in the prestigious flagship school "Data Science: Probabilistic and Optimization Methods II", held online by ICTS-TIFR.</p>
                         </div>
                     </div>
                     <!-- July 2025 -->